rattones/video-custom-controls/README.md

 ## Features

 - **Custom Play/Pause Button:** Uses SVG icons for play and pause.
+- **Restart Button:** Instantly jump back to the beginning of the video with a single click.
 - **Rewind & Forward:** Jump 5 seconds backward or forward.
 - **Volume Slider:** Adjust the video volume directly from the custom controls.
- - **Playback Speed Button:** Change the video playback speed with a dedicated button.
+- **Playback Speed Button:** Change the video playback speed with a dedicated button (left-click to increase, right-click to decrease).
 - **Interactive Progress Bar:** Drag and control the current playback position with a fully interactive progress bar.
-- **Always Visible:** Controls float over the video and remain visible.
+- **Auto-Hide Controls:** Controls automatically minimize to show only the progress bar when not in use, expanding on hover.
+- **Modern Design:** Sleek floating UI with custom red-themed progress indicators and consistent button styling.
 - **Works Everywhere:** Injects controls into all videos on all websites.
 - **SPA Support:** Uses MutationObserver to handle dynamically loaded videos.